WCramRTC/Prog_2_Final_Requirements/README.md

 - When clicked, the item selected in the list view is updated with the information located below.
 - If the Completed radio button is selected, the selected Items `assignmentCompleted()` method should be called.
-- Refresh the listview. `listViewName.Items.Refresh();`
+- Refresh the ListView. `listViewName.Items.Refresh();`

 ![Add Task Example](Images/Update_Task.gif)

 ### - **Clear Input Boxes ( Button Click Event )**

 - When clicked, all information is cleared from the boxes.
-    - The task textbox, description, and full display are set to "".
+    - The task TextBox, description, and full display are set to "".
     - The check boxes are set to false
     - The radio button, Not Completed, is selected
     - !!
 The selected index of the list view is set to -1.
-        > Setting the selected index to -1 deselects everything from the list view.
+        > Setting the selected index to -1 DeSelects everything from the list view.

 ![Add Task Example](Images/Clear.gif)